 Concerts, exhibitions and other events

-RiverRun has two upcoming retro film screenings to mark the Halloween season — “Beetlejuice” at 7:30 pm Oct.
-22 and a 100th anniversary screening of “Nosferatu” at 8 pm Oct.
+RiverRun will mark the Halloween season with a 100th anniversary screening of “Nosferatu” at 8 pm Oct.
 28 at Marketplace Cinemas, 2095 Peters Creek Parkway, Winston-Salem.

-Michael Keaton, Academy Award Winner Geena Davis, Alec Baldwin and Winona Ryder star in “Beetlejuice,” director Tim Burton’s comic Twist on Supernatural Horror tales.
-Special guest will be Tom Ackerman, director of photography for “Beetlejuice,” and Professor of cinematography at UNCSA’s School of Filmmaking.
-Tickets are $12 for adults, $6 for students or free with ID when accompanied by a ticketed parent or guardian.

 A classic of silent cinema and the Horror genre, “Nosferatu” is an unauthorized adaptation of Bram Stoker’s “Dracula.”
 Rather than depicting Dracula as a shape-shifting Monster or debonair gentleman, Murnau’s Graf Orlok (as portrayed by Max Schreck) is a nightmarish, spidery creature of bulbous head and taloned claws — perhaps the most genuinely disturbing Incarnation of vampirism yet envisioned.